ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="design"></a>
 ### Step 1 Design your infrastructure

-At the end of step 1, you should have a clear view of which 2020 commercial range you want to upgrade to, as well as which hosts and storage you want to use.
+At the end of step 1, you should have a clear view of which 2023 commercial range you want to upgrade to, as well as which hosts and storage you want to use.
 <a name="premoress"></a>
-#### Step 1.1 Choose between Premier or Essentials
+#### Step 1.1 Choose between  different ranges

 As an Hosted Private Cloud VMware customer with host prior to 2020, you want to upgrade to 2020 hosts.
 First, you would need to select a commercial range between [Essentials](https://www.ovhcloud.com/en-gb/managed-bare-metal/) (2018 Intel CPU, no NSX, no certification, network bandwith ~1Gbps) and [Premier](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) (2020 Intel CPU,NSX mandatory, certifications available, network bandwith ~10Gbps)